-The Israeli technological incubator program model and VC funds are substitutive since, usually, do not practice investments syndication – a fact that was established thru a sample of random companies, in which we witnessed no early stage investment from both technological incubator and VC funds, and based on Lerner (1994) claim that “first financing round syndicates tend to happen between established venture capitalists while later rounds involve less established venture organizations”.
+The Israeli technological incubator program model and VC funds are substitutive financing methods since they do not typically engage in investment syndication.
+This has been established through a random sample of companies in which no early-stage investment from either a technological incubator or VC funds was observed; it is also based on Lerner (1994), who claims that “first financing round syndicates tend to happen between established venture capitalists while later rounds involve less established venture organizations.”

-The research question drawn from this relates to the potential seek of startups for VC alternative investments, a seek that might benefit technological incubators due to a growth in deal flow during downturn in the VC industry.
-The Israeli technological incubator program acts as a rational investor, aiming for maximum return on investment; the expectation, therefore, is that incubators would take advantage of VC downturn in order to invest in lower-risk startups.
-In other words, we question if at times of VC downturn, promising companies (those with lower risk and/or expectation of higher return at the same risk level), which would not have approached incubators were it not for the VC downturn, would push aside the less promising companies, which could have successfully raised fund from incubators in the past (that is, not in times of crisis).
+The research question drawn from this relates to the potential pursuit by startups of investment alternatives to VC funds.
+Such a pursuit may serve to benefit the opportunities for technological incubators due to a growth in deal flow during downturn in the VC industry.
+The Israeli technological incubator program acts as a rational investor, aiming for maximum return on investment; the expectation, therefore, is that incubators would take advantage of a VC downturn in order to invest in lower-risk startups.
+In other words, we question whether, at times of VC downturn, promising companies (those with lower risk and/or expectation of higher return at the same risk level) that would not have approached incubators were it not for the VC downturn, would push out less promising companies that may have been able to successfully raised funds from incubators in the past (that is, not in times of crisis).

 The research topic will be explored by examining the success of companies graduated from the incubator program in relation to the economic environment prevailing at the time they operated.
 This study will examine whether technological incubators invested in lower-risk ventures during periods of VC downturn compared to other periods.
 It will be studied by examining the success of companies that have graduated from the incubator program in relation to the economic environment at the time they entered the technological incubator program.

-The researchers assume to witness a difference in incubated startup performance (lifespan, employees, revenue, capital raising, market value, financing rounds, life cycle stage, exit progress) during VC downturn periods, given technological incubators accept companies with different risk level into their program in comparison with those accepted in other times.
-We assume the research findings will be in line with Entrepreneurs out of Necessity theory (Harding et al., 2002, Poschke 2012) which classifies the motivation of new ventures motivation: necessity or opportunity – when entrepreneurs are motivated by an opportunity they are more likely to wait for the right time while entrepreneurs motivated by necessity have less choice and therefore might chose less suitable times for new venture launch.
+The researchers expect to observe a difference in incubated startup performance (lifespan, employees, revenue, capital raising, market value, financing rounds, life cycle stage, exit progress) during VC downturn periods.
+This is based on the assumption that technological incubators accept companies with differing risk levels into their program during those periods, in comparison with those accepted at other times.
+We assume the research findings will be in line with the theory of Entrepreneurs out of Necessity (Harding et al., 2002; Poschke 2012), which classifies the motivation of new ventures as necessity or opportunity: when entrepreneurs are motivated by opportunity, they are more likely to wait for the right moment, while entrepreneurs who are motivated by necessity have less choice and therefore might choose less opportune times for new venture launch.

-The research hypotheses therefore assume that ‘graduated companies’ that had been accepted into incubators during VC downturn periods, compared with ‘graduated companies’ of other periods, would present different business performance expressed in average lifespan (H1), employees (H2), revenues (H3), follow-up capital raising (H4), market value (H5), financing rounds (H6), life cycle stage (H7) and number of exits (H8).
-The authors take into account that an economic crisis per se may increase the inherent risk in start-ups meaning that the same business may be less promising in crises times and argue that the incubator program provide a 2 year “funding shield” for startups allowing them to maintain operations when VC investments are harder to secure.
-A comparison with a VC-funded control group (N=90) concluded that there is no evidence for significant change in companies’ performance for startup funded by VC before, during and after the 2000 economic crisis (“dot com” crisis).
+The research hypotheses therefore assume that ‘graduated companies’ that had been accepted into incubators during VC downturn periods would demonstrate different business performance than ‘graduated companies’ of other periods.
+These differences may be expressed in average lifespan (H1), employees (H2), revenues (H3), follow-up capital raising (H4), market value (H5), financing rounds (H6), life cycle stage (H7) and number of exits (H8).
+The authors consider that an economic crisis may increase the inherent risk in startups; that is, the same business may be less promising in crisis times.
+Thus, the authors and argue that the incubator program provides a two-year “funding shield” for startups, allowing them to maintain operations at a time that VC investments are harder to secure.
+A comparison with a VC-funded control group (N=90) concluded that there is no evidence for significant change in ’performance of startups funded by VC before, during, and after the 2000 economic crisis (the “dot-com” crisis).